-12.0 WAITING LIST

-- 12.1 For admission into the intake year (Year 3), the Governors will keep a Waiting List.
-For intake year before September you will automatically be added to the list.
-You must enquire directly to be added after a mid-year application - 12.2 This list is in the order of the oversubscription criteria, as required by the School Admissions Code.
+12.0 WAITING LIST 12.1 For admission into the intake year (Year 3), the Governors will keep a Waiting List.
+In the normal admission round if we refuse a place at our school your child is automatically placed on the reserve list, unless you have been offered a higher preference school.

+12.2 This list is in the order of the oversubscription criteria, as required by the School Admissions Code.
 Children can move up and down the list depending on where the other children are ranked against the oversubscription criteria.
-The governors must not take account of the time you have been on the list when allocating places. - 12.3 Reserve lists are kept for all year groups, if needed and are cleared at the end of the school year.
-You will need to inform the school if you wish your child's name to be added to the reserve list for all year groups after the Local Authority passes the list to the school.
+The governors must not take account of the time you have been on the list when allocating places.
+12.3 For the intake year the list is held by the Local Authority School Admissions Team until the end of August.
+After this, the school keeps the list until December 31 st of the admitting year.
+This list is then abolished.
+Parents wishing to remain on this list must contact the school for more information.
+12.4 Reserve lists are kept for all other year groups if needed, and are cleared at the end of each school year.
+You will need to inform the school if you wish your child's name to be added to the reserve list for all year groups after the Local Authority passes the intake year reserve list to the school.

-13.0 FRAUDULENT OR MISLEADING APPLICATIONS

-- 13.1 As an admission authority, we have the right to investigate any concerns we may have about your application and to withdraw the offer of a place if we consider there is evidence that you have made a fraudulent claim or provided misleading information, for example, if a false address was given which denied a place to a child with a stronger claim. - 13.2 We reserve the right to check any address and other information provided so we can apply the oversubscription criteria accurately and fairly.
+13.0 FRAUDULENT OR MISLEADING APPLICATIONS 13.1 As an admission authority, we have the right to investigate any concerns we may have about your application and to withdraw the offer of a place if we consider there is evidence that you have made a fraudulent claim or provided misleading information, for example, if a false address was given which denied a place to a child with a stronger claim.
+13.2 We reserve the right to check any address and other information provided so we can apply the oversubscription criteria accurately and fairly.
+13.3 If a place is withdrawn, the application will be considered afresh and you will be advised of your right to appeal if a place is refused.

-14.0 ADMISSION OF CHILDREN OUTSIDE THEIR NORMAL AGE GROUP

-- 14.1 Parents may seek a place for their child outside of their normal age group, for example, if the child is gifted and talented or has experienced problems such as ill health. - 14.2 Parents wishing to make these requests must contact their home local authority for guidance on the procedure to follow.
-Parents resident in Lincolnshire should call 01522 782030 or email schooladmissions@lincolnshire.gov.uk for advice on the procedure to follow. - 14.3 It is important for parents to note that they will have the opportunity and responsibility to provide whatever evidence they wish to support their request.
+14.0 ADMISSION OF CHILDREN OUTSIDE THEIR NORMAL AGE GROUP 14.1 Parents may seek a place for their child outside of their normal age group.
+14.2 Parents wishing to make these requests must contact their home local authority for guidance on the procedure to follow.
+Parents resident in Lincolnshire should call 01522 782030 or email schooladmissions@lincolnshire.gov.uk for advice on the procedure to follow.
+14.3 It is important for parents to note that they will have the opportunity and responsibility to provide whatever evidence they wish to support their request.
 Branston Junior Academy will make decisions on the basis of the circumstances of each case and in the best interests of the child concerned.

-This will include taking account of:
+This will include taking account of: • the parent's views

-- the parent's views - any available information about the child's academic, social and emotional development - where relevant, their medical history and the views of a medical professional - whether they have previously been educated out of their normal age group - any evidence that the child may naturally have fallen into a lower age group if it were not go being born prematurely - the views of the head teacher
+- any available information about the child's academic, social and emotional development - where relevant, their medical history and the views of a medical professional - whether they have previously been educated out of their normal age group - any evidence that the child may naturally have fallen into a lower age group if it were not go being born prematurely - the views of the head teacher - If the child enters school for the first time at statutory school age, would it be in the child's best interest to join Reception or Year 1